watem-sedem/watem-sedem/docs/installation.rst

 	C:\cn_ws\CN_WSmodel.exe C:\modelinput\catchment.ini-file

 It is possible to run the executable of CN-WS in every directory by adding its location to the system variable PATH.
+The model was tested on dutch ("," as a decimal seperator) and english ("." as a decimal seperator) language system computers.
+Both work, other language systems are not tested yet.

 The :doc: `tutorial` gives a practical example how to use the model and is the best place to continue from here.